thoughtbot/goal-oriented-git/src/3-3-compare-branches.md

 First of all, it would be great if we could get `git log` to show us *all* of the commits at once, without having to switch branches and compare the output of multiple logs.
-The conveniently named `--log` argument will make `git log` do this for us:
+The conveniently named `--all` argument will make `git log` do this for us:

 `# cd examples/3-3-compare-branches